Reduce unnecessary tests with member data

 Secure messaging

 Digital Care Management (DCM) solutions can connect care teams with members through secure 1:1 messaging.
-Members can ask their care manager or advocate about a test or procedure, and alert them if they’ve done it before.
+Members can ask their care manager or advocate about a test or procedure, and alert them if they’ve gone through it before.
 Similarly, care managers can discuss concerns with members to help them understand their health and benefits options and guide them to in-network providers.
 The right provider will listen to member concerns, and are less likely to recommend unnecessary tests.

 Intake assessments